 There are several types of common eye injuries in sports.

 - Blunt trauma injuries.
 These occur when something or someone hits you in or around your eye.
-A black eye is bruising of your eye, eyelid, or area around your eye.
+Such an injury can case a black eye, which is bruising of your eye, eyelid, or area around your eye.
 This often looks worse than it is, but it can cause damage.
 Other severe injuries include:

 - Orbital blowout fracture: a broken bone under your eyeball.